Pure Lavender Oil: Uses, Benefits, and Precautions

 - Add a few drops of Lavender to pillows, bedding, or bottoms of feet for a restful night’s sleep.

-- Keep a bottle of Lavender on hand for minor burns, cuts, and scrapes.
+- Keep a bottle of Lavender on hand for minor and occasional skin irritations.

 - Freshen your linen closet, mattress, car, or the air by combining Lavender with water in a spray bottle.